james-hadoop/data-juicer/docs/DJ_agents.md

 ### Multi-Agent Routing Architecture

-DataJuicer Agent adopts a **multi-agent routing architecture**, which is key to system scalability.
+DataJuicer Agents adopts a **multi-agent routing architecture**, which is key to system scalability.
 When a user inputs a natural language request, the **Router Agent** first performs task triage to determine whether it's a standard data processing task or a custom requirement that needs new capabilities.

 ```
 User Query